pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

               value: /workspace
             args:
             - image
+            - --format
+            - cyclonedx
+            - --output
+            - scan.cdx.json
+            - --scanners
+            - vuln
             - $(params.image)
-            - --exit-code=0
-            - --no-progress
-            - --scanners=vuln
-            - --format=cyclonedx
-            - --output=scan.cdx.json
     ```

     Where:

     - `.metadata.name` is the name of your ClusterImageTemplate.
 Ensure that it does not conflict with the names of packaged templates.
 See [Author your supply chains](../scc/authoring-supply-chains.hbs.md#providing-your-own-templates).
-    - `registry-server` is the registry server.
+    - `REGISTRY-SERVER` is the registry server.
-    - `registry-repository` is the registry repository.
+    - `REGISTRY-REPOSITORY` is the registry repository.
+    - `TRIVY-SCANNER-IMAGE` is the image containing the Trivy CLI.

 >**Note** `apps.tanzu.vmware.com/correlationid` contains the metadata of the mapping to the source of the scanned resource.

-1. Edit the following in your `custom-ivs-template.yaml` file:
+2. Edit the following in your `custom-ivs-template.yaml` file:
    - `.metadata.name` is the name of your ClusterImageTemplate.
-   - `registry-server` and `registry-repository` refer to your registry.
+   - `REGISTRY-SERVER` and `REGISTRY-REPOSITORY` refer to your registry.
-   - The location of your Trivy scanner image
+   - `TRIVY-SCANNER-IMAGE` is the location of your Trivy scanner image
    - `.metadata.annotations.'app-scanning.apps.tanzu.vmware.com/scanner-name'` is the scanner image name reported in the Tanzu Developer Portal, formerly Tanzu Application Platform GUI.

-2. (Optional) If you are replacing the embedded ImageVulnerabilityScan with your own, use `ytt` to pass relevant values to the ImageVulnerabilityScan:
+3. (Optional) If you are replacing the embedded ImageVulnerabilityScan with your own, use `ytt` to pass relevant values to the ImageVulnerabilityScan:

     ```yaml
     metadata: